projectcalico/calico/docs/source/l3-interconnectFabric.rst

    discussion, or if there was enough interest, publish a follow--up tech note.

+.. [#privateAS]
+   The two byte AS space reserves approximately the last five thousand AS numbers for private use.
+There is no technical reason why other AS numbers could not be used.
+However the re--use of global scope AS numbers within a private infrastructure is strongly discouraged.
+The chance for routing system failure or incorrect routing is substantial, and not restricted to the entity that is doing the reuse.

 ..
 [4]
    However those tools are available if a given Calico instance needs to utilize those policy constructs.